New York Times braces for 24-hour newsroom strike

 Newsroom employees and other members of The NewsGuild of New York say they are fed up with bargaining that has dragged on since their last contract expired in March 2021.
 The union announced last week that more than 1,100 employees would stage a 24-hour work stoppage starting at 12:01 a.m.
 Thursday unless the two sides reach a contract deal.

-Negotiations lasted for more than 12 hours into late Tuesday and continued Wednesday, but the sides remained far apart on issues including wage increases and remote-work policies.
+Negotiations took place Tuesday and some of Wednesday, but the sides remained far apart on issues including wage increases and remote-work policies.

-“It's looking very likely that we are walking on Thursday," said Stacy Cowley, a finance reporter and union representative.
-“There is still a pretty wide gulf between us on both economic and a number of issues.”
+On Wednesday evening the union said via Twitter that a deal had not been reached and the walkout was happening.
+“We were ready to work for as long as it took to reach a fair deal,” it said, “but management walked away from the table with five hours to go.”

+But New York Times spokesperson Danielle Rhoades Ha said in a statement that they were still in negotiations when they were told that the strike was happening.

+“It is disappointing that they are taking such an extreme action when we are not at an impasse,” she said.

-It was unclear how the day's coverage would be affected, but the strike's supporters include members of the fast-paced live-news desk, which covers breaking news for the digital paper.
-Employees are planning a rally for Thursday afternoon outside the newspaper's offices near Times Square.
+It was unclear how Thursday's coverage would be affected, but the strike's supporters include members of the fast-paced live-news desk, which covers breaking news for the digital paper.
+Employees were planning a rally for that afternoon outside the newspaper's offices near Times Square.

 But in a letter signed by more than 1,000 employees, the NewsGuild said management has been “dragging its feet” bargaining for nearly two years and “time is running out to reach a fair contract” by the end of the year.